 The twin’s slightly longer cousin, the twin XL mattress, is the most popular size for college dorm rooms.
 It measures five inches longer than a twin, at 38 inches wide and 80 inches long.
 In addition to students, XL twin beds are a good solution for taller teenagers and individual adults with limited space.
 These beds can also be put together if you’re choosing a split king adjustable base for full body adjustability!

 Best for: taller teenagers, single adults or anyone with limited space.

-Room size: The minimum room size for a twin XL bed to fit naturally is 8 x 10 feet.
+Room size: The minimum room size for a twin XL mattress to fit naturally is 8 x 10 feet.
 Twin XL beds can also work well in narrow rooms that are at least 7 feet wide.

 Best for: young adults, couples who like to cuddle or guest rooms.